XinyaoQiu/myHealth/README.md

 Please ensure your Python3 version is >= 3.9.

-To install the Health App, follow these steps:
+To install myHealth, follow these steps:

 1. Install SQLite and curl:  `sudo apt-get install sqlite3 curl`